drupaldiversity/diversity-of-the-web/README.md

 * Web shop, ad agency, internal dev team
 * Vertical: higher-ed, non-profit, tech, media, etc
 * Location
+* Language
+* Religion
+* LGBT
+* Education Background
+* Disabilities
+* Age
+* Relationship status?
+* Children?
+* Does employee retention/tenure correlate to diversity
+* Does management's activity in diversity correlate with employee rentention?
+* Does having a strong mission correct with increased diversity?

 ## Simple ways to Fail:
 * Not doing it at all